waldiez/waldiez/CONTRIBUTING.md

 ## License

 By contributing to Waldiez projects, you agree to the terms of our [License](https://github.com/waldiez/waldiez/blob/main/LICENSE).
 Please read the license carefully before submitting your contributions.
-If you have any questions or concerns about the license, please contact us, and we will be happy to assist you.
+If you have any questions or concerns about the license, please contact us, and we will be happy to help you.